Mitsuhitomeow/rsschool-cv/CV.md

 ## Objective
 I chose the Front-end developer path because I like web development.
 I want to see what I'm worth.

+### My strengths:
+- Responsibility
+- Creativity
+- Perfectionism
+- I learn quickly
+- I like to learn new things